Lord Dorchester Secondary School: The school

 Lord Dorchester Secondary School was constructed in 1961 and is named for Guy Carleton, 1st Baron Dorchester.

 The current school grounds include a two-story school building with an attached cafeteria and a gymnasium, two auxiliary storage buildings, and a very large open field that accommodates school sports as well as community recreation.

 Throughout the years, the school has undergone a series of renovations and upgrades.
-In the early 1990s, a state-of-the-art music room was built as an addition to the school.
+In the early 1990s, a music room was built as an addition to the school.
 Over the summer of 2007 asbestos was removed and windows and exterior doors were upgraded.
-In the Spring of 2015 the library/learning commons was upgraded for a more student-friendly research environment.
+In the Spring of 2015 the library was renovated.